Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-2-verify.md

 ![APIM Echo API Test 401](../../assets/images/apim-echo-api-test-3.png)

 The reason for this the unauthorized access status code is that the *Echo API* requires a subscription key to be set.
-Whereas tests originating in APIM account for this automatically, external callers cannot (and, naturally, should not).
+Whereas tests originating in Azure API Management account for this automatically, external callers cannot (and, naturally, should not).

 Back in APIM, switch to the **Settings** tab and uncheck **Subscription required** and press **Save** at the bottom of the page.

-> Subscriptions are important and useful, but in this case, we just want to quickly verify the APIM instance is working as intended.
+> Subscriptions are important and useful, but in this case, we just want to quickly verify the Azure API Management instance is working as intended.

 ![APIM Echo API Disable Required Subscription](../../assets/images/apim-echo-api-test-4.png)